BestianCode/ansible.collection.gitlab/roles/gitlab/README.md

 ## Author Information

-This role was created by [HIFIS Software Services](https://hifis.net/).
+Originally created by [HIFIS Software Services](https://hifis.net/), this role is now maintained and co-authored by **Oleg Smirnov**.

 ## Contributors

 We would like to thank and give credits to the following contributors of this
 project:

+- Oleg Smirnov
 - [flyinggecko](https://github.com/flyinggecko)